Wellington lawyer launches donated goods appeal for cyclone-ravaged Fiji – Dominion Post Article Feb 28th

 Lakshman said she was also organising pickup trucks to collect donated items.
 People could contact her for more information on 021 1598803, or Anil Dutt on 027 6830077.

-Meanwhile, the New Zealand Defence Force ship HMNZS Wellington has arrived in Fiji, with about 60 tonnies of aid supplies, and 71 military personnel to help with relief efforts.
+Meanwhile, the New Zealand Defence Force ship HMNZS Wellington has arrived in Fiji with about 60 tonnes of aid supplies and 71 military personnel to help with relief efforts.

-The ship arrived in Suva on Sunday morning, and will head out to the northern Lau group of islands after refuelling and loading more food supplies.
+The ship arrived in Suva on Sunday morning and, after refuelling and loading more food supplies, will head to the northern Lau group of islands.